raspberrypilearning/save-the-shark/en/step_4.md

 --- task ---

-Back on the **Plastic** sprite, add some code to reduce the shark's health if it accidently eats any of the plastic.
+Back on the **Plastic** sprite, add some code to reduce the shark's health if it accidentally eats any of the plastic.

 ![plastic sprite](images/plastic-sprite.png)